tom-kerr/bookmaker/README.md

 bookmaker
 =========
-A tool for capturing, processing, editing, and deriving physical books into electronic media such as PDF, DjVu and Epub.
+A tool for capturing, processing, editing, and converting physical books into electronic media such as PDF, DjVu and Epub.

-This project has seen a lot of development and needs a heck of a lot more.
-The gui should be re-written flat-out (it was never finished anyway) and upgraded to PyGObject, not to mention the whole project should be upgraded to python 3+ (currently stuck at 2.7), and though they get the job done, the low-level page detection and content detection algorithms need some serious work (particularly the latter, as it will sometimes perform very slowly, depending on the data (recursion-hell + poor design = cache misses).
+Note:
+Currently undergoing lots of rewriting/refactoring/upgrades; much is broken, including the gui.

 Installation